dloHaiti/remote-monitoring-system/MANUAL.md

 Add a SamplingSiteParameter
 ---------------------------
 1. connect to the database with mysql workbench or similar
-2. insert into the SAMPLING_SITES_PARAMTER table
+2. insert into the SAMPLING_SITES_PARAMETER table
 * every kiosk gets the same list of these